What is Erdheim-Chester Disease?

 Overview

 Erdheim-Chester Disease (ECD) is an extremely rare blood cancer that can affect many different organs of the body.
-It is characterized by excessive production and accumulation of specific cells whose normal function is to fight infections.
-These cells, called histiocytes, infiltrate the loose connective tissue of the body and cause inflammation.
+It is characterized by excessive production and accumulation of specific cells whose normal functions are to fight infections and eliminate foreign bodies.
+These cells, called histiocytes, infiltrate the loose connective tissue within body organs and cause inflammation.
 As a result, this tissue becomes thickened, dense, and fibrotic.
-If the disease is not treated, organ failure can result.
-In some patients, ECD may have a relatively benign course involving a limited number of organs, while in others, the disease could be more aggressive and may affect multiple organs including, but not limited to the bones, skin, heart, and brain.
-For this reason, it is important that ECD be properly treated and managed by a knowledgeable medical team that typically includes doctors across multiple specialties.
+If the disease is not controlled, organ failure can occur.
+In some patients, ECD may have a relatively benign course involving a limited number of organs.
+In contrast, in others, the disease can be more aggressive and may affect multiple organs, including, but not limited to, the bones, skin, heart, kidney, and brain.
+For this reason, establishing the extent of organ involvement by a knowledgeable medical team is mandatory to guide appropriate management.
+This typically includes doctors from multiple specialties.

-Who typically is diagnosed with ECD ?
+Who typically is diagnosed with ECD?

 What causes ECD?